futrime/lip/docs/faq.md

 # Frequent Asked Questions

-## Where can I find online available tooths?
+## Where can I find online available teeth?

-You can find them on [registry.litebds.com](https://registry.litebds.com).

-## Can I use registries other than `registry.litebds.com` ?

-Of course!
-You can use any registries you want.
-Just sets the `LIP_REGISTRY` environment variable to the registry you want to use, e.g. `LIP_REGISTRY=https://registry.litebds.com`.
+We are still working on the development of Lip Index, LipWeb and LipUI.
+Please wait for a while.

 ## It downloads so slowly!
 What can I do?

-Lip downloads tooths via GOPROXY.
-You can set the `LIP_GOPROXY` environment variable to a list of GOPROXY servers seperated by commas, e.g. `LIP_GOPROXY=https://goproxy.cn,https://goproxy.io`.
+Lip downloads teeth via GOPROXY.
+You can set the `GOPROXY` environment variable to a list of GOPROXY servers seperated by commas, e.g. `LIP_GOPROXY=https://goproxy.cn,https://goproxy.io`.
 Set a GOPROXY server that is close to you.

 ## It always shows errors when I try to install a tooth!